Their priesthoods are equivalent, but their vocations are not exactly alike

 A priest in the Catholic Church is a man who has received the sacrament of Holy Orders and has therefore undertaken the duties of celebrating the Sacrifice of the Mass, hearing confession, giving absolution and other sacraments “in persona Christi” and to perform other duties of pastoral ministry and, sometimes, administration.

 A priest may be connected to a diocese or to a religious order, or to a monastic house (an abbey or priory/convent).
-All priests, whether diocesan or religious, take vows of celibacy, and of obedience their superiors:
+All priests, whether diocesan or religious, address celibacy and obedience to their superiors:

-- A diocesan priest promises obedience to his bishop.
+- A diocesan priest promises solemn obedience to his bishop.

 - A religious priest (like a Dominican or Franciscan) vows obedience to his superior, usually called a “provincial.”